Skip to main content

 Vaudeville Melodies: Popular Musicians and Mass Entertainment in American Culture… by Nicholas Gebha

-While in the last part of the 19th century so-called “high art,” opera, theater, classical music and the like were deemed “too good” for the average working audience, these forms of entertainment ended up elite controlled in the US.
-Controlled namely by those who wanted to solidify their own standing by attending such entertainment and […]
+While in the last part of the 19th century so-called “high art,” opera, theater, classical music and the like were deemed “too good” for the average working audience, these forms of entertainment ended up being controlled by the elite in the US.
+Controlled namely by those who wanted to solidify their own standing by attending […]

 Ragged But Right.
 Black Traveling Shows, “Coon Songs,” and … by Lynn Abbott and Doug Seroff (2012)